 Birth control pills usually result in a short-term hair loss period.
 Soon after your body gets used to the pill, hair loss also gets better within few months.
 Once you’ve stopped taking the pill for a while, hair should also stop.

-If this is not the case and you don’t see any improvement in hair growth, consider asking your doctor about Minoxidil 2% which is the only treatment of hair loss in women approved by the U.S. Food & Drug Administration (FDA).
+If this is not the case and you don’t see any improvement in hair growth, consider asking your doctor about minoxidil 2% which is one of the most popular hair loss treatments for women.

 Minoxidil directs the hair follicles into a swift growth phase.
 You’ll be able to see results after a few months of taking the pill.

 But, there are side effects to minoxidil you should watch out for.